asfktz/angular-portal/README.md

 This angular 1 component allows you to detach some part of your component's view and render it in some other part of the DOM.

-## Why:
-It can be used as a building block for creating other components on top of it, such as a popup or a tooltip,
-<br> in a declarative manner.

 ## Usage:

 ```html